warpstreamlabs/bento/website/docs/components/metrics/about.md

 sidebar_label: About
 ---

-Benthos emits lots of metrics in order to expose how components configured within your pipeline are behaving.
+Bento emits lots of metrics in order to expose how components configured within your pipeline are behaving.
 You can configure exactly where these metrics end up with the config field `metrics`, which describes a metrics format and destination.
 For example, if you wished to push them via the StatsD protocol you could use this configuration:

 ```yaml
 metrics: